32blit/32blit-sdk/docs/Windows.md

  - [Git for Windows](https://git-scm.com/download/win)
  - [Python](https://www.python.org/downloads/)
- - The [Visual Studio build tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) (For local builds, select "C++ build tools").
+ - At least the [Visual Studio build tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) (For local builds, select "C++ build tools").
 This includes a copy of CMake.
+A full Visual Studio install can also be used.
  - The [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) (For 32blit device builds, use the 9-2020-q2-update version).
 Make sure to select the "Add path to environment variable" at the end of the setup.

 Now open "Developer Command Prompt for VS 2019" and install the 32blit tools: